How To Keep Wood From Warping? (5 PROVEN Methods!)

 The moisture content of the wood needs to be measured at each production stage.

-Because if a wood warping happens, it is easier to detect which production stage is responsible for that.
+Because if wood warping happens, it is easier to detect which production stage is responsible for that.

 • Avoid places with restricted airflows like corners and alcoves.